microsoft/mssql-django/README.rst

 -  Supports LIMIT+OFFSET and offset w/o LIMIT emulation.
 -  Passes most of the tests of the Django test suite.
--  Compatible with *SQL Server* , *SQL Server Native Client* , *Micosoft ODBC Driver 11 for SQL Server* and *FreeTDS* ODBC drivers.
+-  Compatible with *SQL Server* , *SQL Server Native Client* , *Micosoft ODBC Driver 11 for SQL Server on Windows* and *FreeTDS* ODBC drivers.

 Dependencies
 ------------